-Figure 5.
-Relative simulated signal amplitude of the deconvolved RS spectrum as a function of both B_1 and scan rate α .
-The solid line defines the adiabatic and non-adiabatic regions (Eqs.
-4 and 5).
-The relaxation times were set to $T_1 = 110$ ns and $T_2^ = 100$ ns.
+Figure 5: Relative simulated signal amplitude of the deconvolved RS signalspectrum as a function of both B_1 and scan rate α -for BDPA.
+The solid line defines the adiabatic and non-adiabatic regions (Eq.
+(34) and (45)).
+The relaxation times were set to T_1 = 110 ns and T_2^ = 100 ns.
 The simulation was performed with a constant RS frequency (200 kHz) and increasing scan width (Eq.
-7).
-The two outlined rectangular regions (dashes) represent the accessible area for the current work as well as that of a study using field-swept RS-EPR where the maximum scan rate was reported (Mitchell et al., 2011b). ( The fastest scan rate currently reported for a frequency-swept high-field/high-frequency RS-EPR experiment was 267 000 THz s-1 (Laguta et al., 2018) and is far beyond the limits of this plot.)
-The ellipse shows the target region for the next-generation EPRoC, where the maximum signal is obtained.
+(67)).
+The two outlined rectangular regions (dashes) represent the accessible area for the current work as well as that of a study using field-swept RS-EPR where the maximum scan rate,5 was reported (Mitchell et al., 2011b).
+The ellipse shows the target region for the next-gen. EPRoC where the maximum signal is obtained.
 An improvement of the signal amplitude by a factor of about 5 is expected.